Edward and Pearl Fein Memory and Aging Center Clinic

 • Detailed medical history, including input from someone who knows the patient well

-Our multidisciplinary approach helps identify the cause(s) of the patient’s symptoms and provides personalized treatment recommendations.
+Our multidisciplinary approach helps identify the cause(s) of the patient’s symptoms and provides personalized treatment recommendations tailored to their specific needs.
 Feedback may include a preliminary diagnosis or deferral of diagnosis until additional information is gathered.
 A detailed written report with results and recommendations will be sent to the referring physician after clinical consensus is achieved.

 Interpretation Services

 Language should never be a barrier to receiving care.
 UCSF Health offers free interpreter services in multiple languages, including Mandarin, Cantonese, Vietnamese, Spanish, Russian, and others.
-The Fein Memory and Aging Center staff also reflects diverse cultural backgrounds to ensure inclusive care.
+The Fein Memory and Aging Center staff also reflects a range of cultural backgrounds to ensure inclusive care.

 Parking